Personal Immigration

 • Confirm your eligibility based on your course of study and visa history;

-• Advise on the timing of your application in relation to course completion and Confirmation of Degree;
+• Advise on the timing of your application in relation to course completion and your education provider’s notification to the Home Office of successful course completion;

 • Assist with gathering and preparing the required supporting documents, including the CAS reference from your sponsoring university;